13 Incredible Benefits of Propolis

 Propolis is able to prevent the growth of Streptococcus mutans, the main oral bacteria that can cause cavities.

 Animal studies looked at diabetic rats and the effects of propolis.
 They discovered that it was able to balance blood sugar levels as well as reduce cholesterol levels.

 Propolis can act as an immune booster and help fight against or prevent the common cold or flu.
 When compared to the common cold or flu medications, research participants who took propolis daily to treat their cold or flu recovered two and a half times faster.

 It is also a great preventative treatment for children, especially during cold and flu season!

-Chronic inflammation throughout the body can wreck havoc on our systems.
+Chronic inflammation throughout the body can wreak havoc on our systems.
 The anti-inflammatory effects can lead to a host of benefits.
-Increased wound healing, more energy, less joint pain, less acne, less brain fog and any other ailment that may be caused or aggravated by inflammation.
+Increased wound healing, more energy, less joint pain, less acne, less brain fog, and any other ailment that may be caused or aggravated by inflammation.

 For those who have allergies to pollen or bees, consult your doctor before using any type of bee product!

 How I Use Propolis